prl-mushr/mushr-website/content/tutorials/mujoco_figure8.md

     run_plan(pub_init_pose, pub_controls, plan)
 {{< / highlight >}}

-Line 2 initializes the ros node.
-Lines 4-5 initializes the publisher node to control the MuSHR bot. `rospy.get_param("~control_topic", "/mushr_mujoco_ros/buddy/control")` calls the rostopic we want to publish messages to (will be more clear while writing the launch file, notice this is the highlighted rostopic from before).
+Line 2 initializes the rosnode.
+Lines 4-5 initializes the publisher node to control the MuSHR car. `rospy.get_param("~control_topic", "/mushr_mujoco_ros/buddy/control")` calls the rostopic we want to publish messages to (will be more clear while writing the launch file, notice this is the highlighted rostopic from before).
 Similarly lines 7-9 initializes the publisher node to set the initial position of the MuSHR bot.
 Lines 11-13 reads the figure8.txt file we just created.

 ## Writing the launch file